-Are you still following?
-I am not.
-How do they create “sub-zip code crime hazard data”?
-And what even is “crime hazard data”?
+Still with me?
+I'm having difficulty myself.
+How do they generate 'sub-zip code crime hazard data'?
+Moreover, what exactly does 'crime hazard data' mean?
 The “80 proprietary formulas” are the algorithms they use to move from agency to neighborhood-level data.
-I am certainly no statistician, but I have yet to read a paper that uses 80 formulas to do anything.
-There is a lot to digest in these two paragraphs, and what they’re doing here is incredibly unclear.
+While I may not be a statistician, I can't recall ever coming across a paper that employs 80 formulas to accomplish any task.
+There's a wealth of information to parse in these two paragraphs, and the process they're describing is quite obscure.

 What do their algorithms do?
 How do they get neighborhood-level data before using any of their magical algorithms?
 How do they know it’s 90% accurate?
 Accurate compared to what?
-How can “city or town characteristics” matter in data already at the agency level (which, in most cases, in a local city police agency)?
+It raises the question, how can 'city or town characteristics' have an impact on data that's already at the agency level, which is often a local city police agency?

 This also gets more complicated when you consider how hard it is to match a Census tract to the police agencies with jurisdiction there.
 They account for this by including “crimes that truly occur within any city or town, not just crimes reported by a single municipal agency.”
 But it’s a much more complicated task than they give it credit for.
 Census tracts are unique within a county in a state but can be in multiple cities at once.
 Police agency jurisdictions are also complex.
 A Sheriff’s Office, for example, may technically be an agency for the entire county but, in practice, does not work in areas where a local police agency is already at.
 So your local Sheriff will probably stay in unincorporated areas or in cities that contract to the Sheriff for policing.
 And that ignores special types such as university police or transportation system police, whose jurisdiction is often small, weird, and overlapping with larger agencies.